 Label

-Labels are key-value pairs that are added to resource objects.
-Labels are intended to specify attributes of objects that are useful and relevant to users.
+Labels are key-value pairs attached to Kubernetes resource objects.
 Labels do not imply semantics to the core system.
-You can add labels to objects when you create the objects and modify the labels at any time afterwards.
-If you want to add multiple labels to a resource object, the key of each label must be unique.
+Use labels to organize and select resources—for example, to target a Deployment for a Service selector or to constrain pod scheduling with nodeAffinity.
+You can add labels to objects when you create them and modify the labels at any time afterwards.
+Each resource can carry multiple labels, but each key must be unique per resource.

 Service